Security-Onion-Solutions/securityonion-docs/elastic-agent.rst

 Integrations
 ------------

-You can read more about integrations at :ref:`elastic-fleet` and https://docs.elastic.co/integrations.
+You can read more about integrations in the :ref:`elastic-fleet` section and at https://docs.elastic.co/integrations.

 More Information
 ----------------